 Our Lady’s Island is known as Lough Togher or the Lake of the Causeway.

-It is a small island surrounded by lagoon lake Lady’s Island Lake (Irish: Loch Tóchair) and is connected to the mainland by a causeway which gives the lake its Irish name.
-It is separated from the sea by a sand bar.
+It is a small island surrounded by lagoon Lake Lady’s Island Lake (Irish: Loch Tóchair).
+Connected to the mainland by a causeway that gives the lake its Irish name.
+Separated from the sea by a sand bar.
 There are some other islands and islets in the lake also.

 Lady’s Island Lake is an important breeding ground for terns and this is the second largest colony in Europe.

 Our Lady’s Island has been a place of pilgrimage for at least a thousand years.
-In the 6th century, St Abban is believed to have chosen Our Lady’s Island as the location for his monastery, and sometime in the following century it became a place of pilgrimage.
+In the 6th century, St Abban is believed to have chosen Our Lady’s Island as the location for his monastery.
+And sometime in the following century, it became a place of pilgrimage.
 It is by far the oldest, and second only to Knock in Co.
 Mayo, as the most significant Marian shrine in Ireland.

 For more information visit: www.ourladysisland.ie

-Below my photos taken in April 2022.
+Below are photos I took in April 2022.